 The anticoagulant medication Xarelto has been linked to severe complications, including potentially fatal internal bleeding.
 Xarelto attorneys in Georgia and other states allege that Xarelto is a dangerous and defective drug, and that the drug makers, Janssen Pharmaceuticals and Bayer Healthcare failed to disclose the risks associated with Xarelto.

-If you or a loved one took Xarelto and suffered injuries, contact the Georgia Injury Attorney Group to learn more about your options.
+If you or a loved one took Xarelto and suffered injuries, contact Attorney Group for Georgia to learn more about your options.
 We can answer your questions, and if you decide to pursue a claim, we can connect you with an affiliated Georgia Xarelto lawsuit attorney.

 What Is Xarelto?